-Infraction of Expectations Corrective Strategies Range of Discipline Actions LEVEL 3 Alcohol Arson / Tampering with Fire Equipment Breaking and Entering/Burglary Computer/Technology Misuse (Major) Counterfeit or Misrepresented Document Drug Paraphernalia Drugs/Imitation Drugs Represented as Drugs (under the influence/possession/use/storage) Extortion/Blackmail/Coercion False Fire Alarm/ 911 Call Bomb Threat Fighting Hazing Inappropriate Lewd, or Obscene Act Major Disruption of a School Opened emergency door on the bus Physical Attack Possession of a Knife or Other Potentially Dangerous Item Possession of a Firearm, Handgun, Rifle, Shotgun Possession, Use, Sale, Storage or Distribution of an Explosive Device Reckless Vehicle Use Robbery Sale, Intent to Sell, or Distribution of Drugs, Imitation Drugs, Represented as Drugs, or Prescription Medications Stealing >\$300 Sexting Sexual Assault Sexual Misconduct Trespassing Unauthorized use of Prescription Medications LEVEL 3 ACTIONS Confiscation (where applicable) Community Service Days Held in Abeyance Identify a mentor and establish a schedule to meet In School Suspension Loss of Extra-Curricular Activities Recommended for Expulsion Suspension from School / Bus 3-10 days 1st Offense - 10 days OSS/ 5 in Abeyance with attendance at District approved Alcohol or Other Drugs program Repeated Alcohol or Other Drugs offense during same calendar year - REQUIRE a 10-day out-of-school suspension and Principal can recommendation for expulsion.
-Students involved in co- curricular and extra-curricular activities such as band and athletics can lose their eligibility for violation of the School rules.
-This is especially true Sexual Assault Sexual Misconduct Trespassing Unauthorized use of Prescription Medications Use of Intoxicants Vandalism >\$500 Verbal Assault activities such as band and athletics can lose their eligibility for violation of the School Referral to School Based Team Mandatory
+Infraction of Expectations Corrective Strate- gies Range of Discipline Actions LEVEL 3 Alcohol Arson / Tampering with Fire Equipment Breaking and Entering/Burglary Computer/Technology Misuse (Major) Counterfeit or Misrepresented Document Drug Paraphernalia Drugs/Imitation Drugs Represented as Drugs (under the influence/possession/use/storage) Extortion/Blackmail/Coercion False Fire Alarm/ 911 Call Bomb Threat Fighting Hazing Inappropriate Lewd, or Obscene Act Major Disruption of a School Opened emergency door on the bus Physical Attack Possession of a Knife or Other Potentially Dangerous Item Possession of a Firearm, Handgun, Rifle, Shotgun Possession, Use, Sale, Storage or Distribution of an Explosive Device Reckless Vehicle Use Robbery Sale, Intent to Sell, or Distribution of Drugs, Imitation Drugs, Represented as Drugs, or Prescription Medications Stealing >\$300 Sexting Sexual Assault Sexual Misconduct Trespassing Unauthorized use of Prescription Medications Use of Intoxicants Vandalism >\$500 Verbal Assault Referral to School Based Team Mandatory LEVEL 3 ACTIONS Confiscation (where applicable) Community Service Days Held in Abeyance Identify a mentor and establish a schedule to meet In School Suspension Loss of Extra-Curricular Activities Recommended for Expulsion Suspension from School / Bus 3-10 days 1st Offense - 10 days OSS/ 5 in Abeyance with attendance at District approved Alcohol or Other Drugs program Repeated Alcohol or Other Drugs offense during same calendar year - REQUIRE a 10-day out-of-school suspension and Principal can recommendation for expulsion.
+Students involved in coccurricular and extra-curricular activities such as band and athletics can lose their eligibility for violation of the School rules.
+This is especially true for infractions involving drugs, alcohol, tobacco use, or harassment.
+Referral to School Based Team Mandatory